Understanding More about Liver Cancer

 Diagnosis

-In general, patients with certain chronic liver conditions (such as hepatitis B) who are at risk of developing liver cancer should have follow up with their family doctors or liver specialists, and go for regular blood tests and ultrasound scans of the liver once every 6-12 months.
+In general, patients with certain chronic liver conditions (such as hepatitis B) who are at risk of developing liver cancer should have follow up with their family doctors or liver specialists and go for regular blood tests and ultrasound scans of the liver once every 6-12 months.
 People with chronic liver conditions that run a higher risk of developing liver cancer, such as liver cirrhosis and chronic hepatitis B on treatment, should get ultrasound liver scans and blood tests done once every six months.

 If a routine scan detects liver nodule(s) that is suspected for liver cancer, the doctor will usually perform another scan, such as CT or MRI, on the liver to further improve diagnostic accuracy and confirm whether the nodule is liver cancer.